 In the SHPO's Cultural Resources Annotated Bibliography System (CRABS) four (4) cultural resource inventories occurred within/partially within, or at least in the same section as the proposed lease parcels (Table 4).
-Of the five proposed leases, two (MTM 105431-FA and FC)

-have no record of previous cultural resource inventories.
-Because both parcels were patented by homesteaders, the possibility of undocumented historic structures exists at these locations.
+Of the ten (10) proposed leases, four (MTM 105431-FA, FC, FD and FE) have no record of previous cultural resource inventories.
+Because all four parcels were patented by homesteaders, the possibility of undocumented historic structures exists at these locations.
 Because of the lack of information on file regarding cultural surveys or cultural sites, there may be eligible sites in some of these lease areas that have not yet been identified, and that may be affected by the proposed leasing and subsequent development.